The 49ers have a rare quartet of 1,000-yard players. Dolphins and Lions could do the same.

 The Carolina Panthers clinched the worst record in the NFL less than 10 months after trading their 2024 first-round pick to Chicago as part of a package to move up from No. 9 to No. 1 in last year’s draft.

-The last time a team traded the pick that turned out to be No. 1 before the season came in 1983 when Cincinnati dealt quarterback Jack Thompson to Tampa Bay.
+The most recent time a team traded the pick that turned out to be No. 1 before the season came in 1983 when Cincinnati dealt quarterback Jack Thompson to Tampa Bay.

 The Buccaneers went 2-14 in 1983 and had to send the top pick in the 1984 draft to Cincinnati.
 The Bengals then traded that pick to New England.
 The Patriots drafted Irving Fryar No. 1.